 Need to choose between 2 x 10 and an engineered wood joist such as I-joist or open joist TRIFORCE® for your project?
+Wondering what’s the main difference between I-joist vs 2×10?
 Well, first off, you need to know that engineered wood has a lot of advantages that can’t be ignored.

 Engineered wood revolutionized the residential building industry.
 Appearing almost 50 years ago, it brought improved uniformity, stability and greater strength to many applications originally covered by dimensional lumber.